gkapfham/research-bibliography/README.md

 ```

 If you find that some of the entries are incorrectly formatted and thus your LaTeX and BibTeX tools are not processing
 them correctly, please open a new issue and I will attempt to resolve your concerns.
+If you find this repository
+useful, then I hope that you will star it.

 ### Bibliography Samples